Patrick Hutson

 Biography

-Travis is an actively serving U.S. Army Strategist and a Term Member at the Council on Foreign Relations.
+Travis serves as a Major in the U.S. Army with the United States Strategic Command.
+He is also a member of the Aspen Strategy Group Rising Leaders Class of 2025 and a term member at the Council on Foreign Relations.
 He previously served as an Art of War Scholar at the U.S. Army Command and General Staff College (CGSC) and as a research assistant at the Henry A. Kissinger Center for Global Affairs.
-He holds an MA in Strategic Studies and International Economics from the Johns Hopkins School of Advanced International Studies (SAIS), an MMAS in Strategy from CGSC, and a BS from the United States Military Academy.
+He holds an MA in Strategic Studies and International Economics from the Johns Hopkins School of Advanced International Studies (SAIS), a Master of Military Art and Science (MMAS) in Strategy from CGSC, and a BS from the United States Military Academy.

 Elliot M. Seckler